mecid/swift-unidirectional-flow/README.md

 # swift-unidirectional-flow

 Unidirectional flow implemented using the latest Swift Generics and Swift Concurrency features.
+To learn more about Unidirectional Flow in Swift, take a look at my dedicated [post](https://swiftwithmajid.com/2023/07/11/unidirectional-flow-in-swift/).

 ```swift
 struct SearchState: Equatable {